Sylius/Sylius/UPGRADE-1.11.md

 ### PHP8.0 support

 Sylius v1.11 comes with bump of minimal dependencies of PHP to v8.0.
-We strongly advice to make upgrade process step by step, so it is highly recommended updating you PHP version being still on Sylius v1.10, as it is supporting both PHP7.4 and PHP8.0.
+We strongly advice to make upgrade process step by step, so it is highly recommended updating your PHP version being still on Sylius v1.10, as it is supporting both PHP7.4 and PHP8.0.

-After ensuring, that previous step succeed, we may move forward to the Sylius v1.11 update.
+After ensuring, that previous step succeed, you may move forward to the Sylius v1.11 update.

 ## Main update